ratanapornthao-glitch/Data-Analytics-/README.md

 ## 📊 Findings & Insights: Gender vs Age Impact on CHD Risk

-### ❓ Key Question: Age is a risk factor — but is the impact of age on ten-year CHD risk different between genders?
+### ❓ Question - Age is a risk factor — but is the impact of age on ten-year CHD risk different between genders?

 <img width="1156" height="613" alt="Screenshot 2568-12-14 at 15 38 44" src="https://github.com/user-attachments/assets/865c2876-8546-4442-8fb4-006827d1e639" />